-Yahoo! announces it will acquire the Webjay music playlist service January 9, 2006.
+Yahoo! announced it would acquire the Webjay music playlist service on January 9, 2006.

-EICON purchased the Media & Signalling Division of Intel in October of 2006.
+EICON purchased the Media & Signalling Division of Intel in October 2006.

-Google acquires JotSpot October 31, 2006, which later becomes Google Sites.
+Google acquired JotSpot on October 31, 2006, which became Google Sites.

-The first episode of the IT Crowd is aired February 3, 2006.
+The first episode of the IT Crowd was aired on February 3, 2006.

-The Belgian documentary Technocalyps is released in May 2006.
+The Belgian documentary Technocalyps was released in May 2006.